wcwhitejr99-home/my-dojo/online-devops-dojo/devops-kaizen/step13-answer.md

+>> True or False, VSM and DevOps Kaizen are two different techniques to implement continuous improvements in a process? <<
+( ) True
+(*) False

 The correct answer is **False**

 VSM is used to map current state while DevOps Kaizen drives continuous improvements in a process using DevOps tools and processes.